NativeScript/nativescript-background-http/README.md

-# Background Download / Upload plugin for the NativeScript framework
+# Background Upload plugin for the NativeScript framework
 [**How to use the plugin, see: source/README.md**](source/)

 ## Prerequisites